davidcheng220/macSilicon_GPU/README.md

 #This will return "Num GPUs Available:  1" if there is GPU in your device
 ```
 ***
-# (Options) if you want to try to install the libraries with requiements.tx
+# (Options) if you want to try to install the libraries without requiements.txt
 ## Install TensorFlow
 ```
 pip install tensorflow==2.14.0